Skip to content

 • Children (6 months – 18 years): First exam at 6 months, again at age 3, then yearly starting at age 5 or before starting school.

-• Adults (18 – 60 years): Every 1–2 years if healthy and without vision correction needs; annually if you wear glasses or contacts.
+• Adults (18 – 60 years): Every 1 to 2 years if you have vision correction needs; annually if you wear glasses or contacts.

 • Seniors (60+): Annually or as directed by your eye doctor, especially to monitor for age-related conditions.